-- 1. Attach your external display to the external monitor port/HDMI-Out port and turn it on. - If a New Display Detected window does not appear in Windows Vista, go to the Windows Mobility Center control panel (Mobile PC > Adjust commonly used mobility settings) and click Connect display. - 3.
-Click to select Show different parts of my desktop on each display (extended). - 4.
-Click Right or Left under Extend your desktop. - 5.
-Click Apply > OK.
+- 1. Attach your display to the external monitor port or HDMI-Out port, and turn it on. - 2.
+Go to the Windows Mobility Center control panel (Mobile PC > Adjust commonly used mobility settings) and click Connect display. - 3.
+Click on any of the buttons to configure the displays to your preference, or click Display Settings to access the control panel.

-Using Display Settings to Enable Extended Mode
+Using Windows Vista Display Settings to Enable Extended Mode

-- 1. Attach your external display to the external monitor port/HDMI-Out port and turn it on. - 2.
-Open Display Settings (see "Video Features" on page 1 17) control panel. - 3.
+- Attach your external display to the external monitor port or HDMI-Out port, and turn it on. - 2.
+Open the Display Settings control panel (see "Video Features" on page 1 22). - 3.
 Click the monitor icon (e.g. 2), and make sure you have checked "Extend the desktop onto this monitor" and click Apply.